iampavangandhi/Goud/HackathonModal.md

 - Age
 - Class
 - Photo
-- Description (not-required if any disease etc)
+- Description (not-required e.g. if any disease etc)

 *Then PhoneNo for chat and call (only that donor who is donating)*